chiragsachdev/Biggest-Square/README.md

-The program has been tested on maps of size 100,000 x 100,000.
+The program has been tested on maps of size upto 100,000 x 100,000.